SoWeBegin/MicrovoltsEmulator/README.md

 We don't want people to host their own servers without having the necessary knowledge on how to solve possible new issues.
 The goal here is to make the game better.
 Not to host multiple identical servers for no reason.

-To build on Linux, or on Windows with MinGW or Clang you have to install Cmake and boost first.
-The Cmake function `find_package` should work on linux most of the time, although on windows it might be better to point manually to the boost installation.
+To build on any other configuration (e.g. Linux + GCC, Windows + MinGW or Android + Clang) you have to install CMake and Boost first.
+The instructions to do so differ from platform to platform, and it's not the subject of this readme.
+The CMake function `find_package` should work on Linux most of the time, although for some OS/target combinations it might be better to point manually to the boost installation.
+Every other dependency is downloaded as a git submodule.
+To properly build with CMake you have to `git clone --recursive`.

-## Dependencies
+## Dependencies - Visual Studio
 Most dependencies are already provided inside the `vcpkg.json` file.
 Instructions: </br>
 - Open your terminal and `cd <YourProjectPath>/ExternalLibraries`
 - then, `git clone https://github.com/microsoft/vcpkg.git`